lh3/miniprot/README.md

 ## Introduction

 Miniprot aligns a protein sequence against a genome with splicing and frameshift.
-It is primarily used for annotating protein-coding genes in a new species using known genes from other species.
+It is primarily intended for annotating protein-coding genes in a new species using known genes from other species.
 Miniprot is similar to GeneWise in functionality but it can map proteins to whole genomes and is over 100 times faster at the residue alignment step.

-Miniprot is not intended for mapping distant homologs because distant homologs are less informative to gene annotations.
+Miniprot is not optimized for mapping distant homologs because distant homologs are less informative to gene annotations.
 Nonetheless, you can tune seeding parameters to achieve higher sensitivity at the cost of performance.